dilaraozdemir/satellite-image-classification-pytorch/README.md

     conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch

-❗ In order for the command to work, NVIDIA's distributions for cuda packages must be installed on your computer.
+❗ In order for the command to work, NVIDIA's distributions for cuda packages must be installed on your local env.